Wednesday, October 28, 2009

 Historically, the towns where there was a substantial Shia families, the prominent leaders came from the few elite families but rest of the Shia populace remained trapped in poverty and educational backwardness, especially in semi-urban and rural areas.

 Though there is no clear breakup of Shia populace available, the distribution of population of Indian Shias is another unique demographic phenomenon.
-There are concentration areas in UP and Karnataka apart from Bihar and parts of Jammu & Kashmir.
+There are concentration areas in UP and Karnataka apart from Bihar and parts of Jammu-Kashmir.

 In UP, the population of Shias is higher in and around Allahabad region [contrary to general belief about Lucknow, which too has a sizable Shia concentration].
-However, it is in middle-level cities and towns across UP--from Amroha to Nauganvaan Sadat where the Shia culture exists as a minority within a minority.

 Besides, some other sects including the Ismailis and the comparatively much more progressive, prosperous and educated Dawoodi Bohras are also part of the Twelver Shiites [Asna Ashri Jamaat].
 The Bohras who are mostly concentrated in Gujarat, Maharashtra and Western Madhya Pradesh [Malwa region] number well over 1 million.